mosaic-design-system/docs/src/components/snackbar.md

       ## Using a Snackbar

-      Snackbars appear automatically when the system has a contextual message for the user.
-They disappear after maximum of ten seconds.
-They shouldn’t interrupt the user experience, as they don’t require user interaction to disappear.
-A snackbar can contain an optional single action such as "Dismiss", "Cancel" or "Reload" the interaction isn't required from the user and the snackbar will disapper regardless.
+      Snackbars appear when the system has a contextual message for the user.
+They don’t interrupt the user experience as disappear automatically after maximum of ten seconds without user interaction.

+      \

+      A snackbar can contain an optional single action such as "Undo", "Retry" or "Reload" clicking or tapping the action performs the action and closes the Snackbar.

-      Snackbars should be placed at the bottom of a screen, in front of page content but avoiding any navigation components.
+      Snackbars must be displayed one at a time and be placed at the bottom centre of a screen, in front of page content but avoiding any navigation components.
+They are never stacked and only contain a single or town-mine messages.

+      Never used as a loading or progress indicator.
     icon: file_invoice
   - title: Code
     hook: code